 Type 3: Sidewalk Café requiring redirection of pedestrians to temporary sidewalk deck constructed in curb lane.

-A) Footprint is on both private parcel and city public sidewalk, a development permit and Streets Bylaw approval are required.
+A) Footprint is on both private parcel and city public sidewalk, a Development Permit and Public Roads Bylaw approval are required.

 To apply for an outdoor / sidewalk café, follow these steps:

-Approvals for outdoor cafes are granted on a temporary basis, typically from the end of May to the end of September.
+Approvals for outdoor cafés are granted on a temporary basis, typically from the end of May to the end of September.
 Be sure to re-apply before your approval lapses.
-Remember to read the conditions of approval for your Development Permit and / or Street Bylaw approval.
+Remember to read the conditions of approval for your Development Permit and/or Public Roads Bylaw approval.